-tell someone who is not attending the protest where you will be and what time you anticipate to be home and have a plan to check-in.
+DO tell someone who is not attending the protest where you will be and what time you anticipate to be home and have a plan to check-in.
 Put a support and/or emergency plan in place for childcare, eldercare, pets, etc.

-Do bring a pen and paper to record detailed notes of any incidents that might occur during the demonstration, such as police interactions.
+DO bring a pen and paper to record detailed notes of any incidents that might occur during the demonstration, such as police interactions.

-of a lawyer you can call in the event that you are arrested.
+DO memorize or bring a phone number of a lawyer you can call in the event that you are arrested.
 Write the number in permanent marker on your body.